9th World Youth Scrabble Championship Colomobo, Sri Lanka, 29th-30th-31st August 2014

 The event was fully ABSP rated with Mattel, represented by Philip Nelkon, providing travel Scrabble sets, books, scrolls for the newbies and shields for the main winners.
 Kim Hands and Sarah Wilkes (now Sarah Stokes) were also on hand to provide assistance and guidance to the less experienced players.

-Originally advertised as 3 events: a UK Championship, a recreational division and a teams event for the non championship players.
-With the small turnout it was decided to amalgamated the UK Championship and recreational division, awarding prizes to the new players after 4 rounds.
-There was no team event.
 Jack Durand from Highgate won the recreational event with 3 wins from four games, and a 237 spread.
 His only loss coming at the hands of Jessica Pratesi!
 Jack also won a prize for the highest game score of the newbies; 415.
 Shrinidhi Prakesh, from Staines in Middlesex, was second with 2 wins and one loss.
 Kiran Pal, from Hockley Heath, Solihull, came third with 2 wins and 2 losses.
 Leah Pendlebury, from Barry, Wales, and local Shifnal player, Gemma Davis, also finished with two wins.
 Kiran, additionally, won the highest scoring word prize by playing ZA for 66.

 After four games the 5 rated players played on for three more games along with three willing newbies.
 Shrinidhi, Leah and 7-year-old Kiran.
 Pairings had been predetermined so that all rated players played each other once during the tournament.